CBSR-Biobank/biobank/docs/client_scanning_and_decoding_configuration.md

 ## Plate position

 Plate positions can be configured to decode different sized well plates.
-For example, the first plate can be configured to scan 96 well plates, the second for 81 well boxes, etc.
+For example, the first plate can be configured to scan 96 well plates, the second for 81 well boxes, etc. Plate regions configure which are on the flatbed scanner will be scanned when processing specimens.

 Select **Plate 1 Position** from the *Preferences* dialog box (note that the *Scanning and Decoding* item needs to be expanded).
 The dialog now looks similar to the one shown below: